Enid Blyton: Stage, film and television adaptations

-In 1954 Blyton adapted Noddy for the stage, producing the Noddy in Toyland pantomime in just two or three weeks.
-The production was staged at the 2660-seat Stoll Theatre in Kingsway, London at Christmas.
+In 1954, Blyton adapted Noddy for the stage, producing the Noddy in Toyland pantomime in just two or three weeks.
+The production was staged at the 2,660-seat Stoll Theatre in Kingsway, London at Christmas.
 Its popularity resulted in the show running during the Christmas season for five or six years.
-Blyton was delighted with its reception by children in the audience, and attended the theatre three or four times a week.
+Blyton was delighted with its reception by children in the audience and attended the theatre three or four times a week.
 TV adaptations of Noddy since 1954 include one in the 1970s narrated by Richard Briers.
-In 1955 a stage play based on the Famous Five was produced, and in January 1997 the King's Head Theatre embarked on a six-month tour of the UK with The Famous Five Musical, to commemorate Blyton's centenary.
-On 21 November 1998 The Secret Seven Save the World was first performed at the Sherman Theatre in Cardiff.
+A Canadian hybrid live-action/animated series entitled Noddy (TV series) ran for two seasons from 1998 to 1999, airing on CBC Television in Canada and on PBS in the US.
+In 1955, a stage play based on the Famous Five was produced, and in January 1997 the King's Head Theatre embarked on a six-month tour of the UK with The Famous Five Musical, to commemorate Blyton's centenary.
+On 21 November 1998, The Secret Seven Save the World was first performed at the Sherman Theatre in Cardiff.

 There have also been several film and television adaptations of the Famous Five: by the Children's Film Foundation in 1957 and 1964, Southern Television in 1978–79, and Zenith Productions in 1995–97.
 The series was also adapted for the German film Fünf Freunde, directed by Mike Marzuk and released in 2011.

+St. Clare's was adapted into a 1991 anime television series, Mischievous Twins: The Tales of St. Clare's, by Tokyo Movie Shinsha.

 The Comic Strip, a group of British comedians, produced two extreme parodies of the Famous Five for Channel 4 television: Five Go Mad in Dorset, broadcast in 1982, and Five Go Mad on Mescalin, broadcast the following year.
 A third in the series, Five Go to Rehab, was broadcast on Sky in 2012.

 Blyton's The Faraway Tree series of books has also been adapted to television and film.
-On 29 September 1997 the BBC began broadcasting an animated series called The Enchanted Lands, based on the series.
-It was announced in October 2014 that a deal had been signed with publishers Hachette for "The Faraway Tree" series to be adapted into a live-action film by director Sam Mendes' production company.
-Marlene Johnson, head of children's books at Hachette, said: "Enid Blyton was a passionate advocate of children's storytelling, and The Magic Faraway Tree is a fantastic example of her creative imagination."
+On 29 September 1997, the BBC began broadcasting an animated series called The Enchanted Lands, based on the series.
+In 2014, the publishers Hachette, the copyright owners, announced a deal with the production company run by Sam Mendes for a film adaptation of "The Faraway Tree" series.
+Marlene Johnson, for Hachette, said: "Enid Blyton was a passionate advocate of children's storytelling, and The Magic Faraway Tree is a fantastic example of her creative imagination."

 Blyton's Malory Towers has been adapted into a musical of the same name by Emma Rice's theatre company.
-It was scheduled to do a UK spring tour in 2020 which has been postponed due to the COVID-19 pandemic.
+It was scheduled to do a UK spring tour in 2020, which has been postponed due to the COVID-19 pandemic.

-In 2019, Malory Towers was adapted as a 13 part TV series for the BBC.
+In 2020, Malory Towers was adapted as a 13 part TV series for the BBC.
 It is made partly in Toronto and partly in the UK in association with Canada's Family Channel.
-The series went to air in the UK from April 2020.
+The series went to air in the UK in April 2020 and has been renewed for three more series.